 Securing funding from an angel investor takes work, but it can be a viable way to grow.
 We’ll explain everything entrepreneurs need to know about finding and working with angel investors.

-To find and attract investors, understand your company mission, develop your brand voice, and meet with as many potential investors as possible.
+find and attract investors, understand your company mission, develop your brand voice and meet with as many potential investors as possible.

 What is an angel investor?

-Angel investors are typically accredited investors who earned over $200,000 in the last two years.
-If the angel investors are a couple filing their taxes jointly, they need an annual salary of at least $300,000.
-In either instance, the accredited investor must have a total net worth of $1 million or more.
+Angel investors are typically accredited investors who must have earned over $200,000 in each of the last two years.
+If the angel investors are a couple filing their taxes jointly, they must have an annual salary of at least $300,000.
+In either instance, the accredited investor is also required to have a total net worth of $1 million or more, excluding their primary residence.

 Angel investors tend to invest in companies in their neighborhood, region or industry.
 They can invest independently or as part of an angel investor network.
 And they don’t just throw money at the next big thing — there’s usually more meaning behind what they choose to invest in.